etchedheadplate/reactive-bounties/src/demos/AutomatedPredictionMarket/README.md

 ## Limitations and Comments

 * CoinGecko API documentation declares that price update supposed to happen every 2-3 minutes.
 In my experience occasionally it may take slightly longer for BTC and ETH, I suspect that for some less popular coins it can be much longer.
 To avoid situation with multiple 'DRAW' outcomes I recommend set `ROUND_DURATION` to at least 300 (5 minutes).
 * This solution on purpose implements basic minimalist variant of L1 contracts for the reason of simplification of example.
 * This solution on purpose overlooks many real-life prediction market practices (like custom bet amounts, bet resale, etc) for the reason of simplification of example.
+* CoinGecko API documentation declares that price update supposed to happen every 2-3 minutes.
+In my experience occasionally it may take slightly longer for BTC and ETH, I suspect that for some less popular coins it can be much longer.
+To avoid situation with multiple 'DRAW' outcomes I recommend set `ROUND_DURATION` to at least 300 (5 minutes).
+* This solution on purpose implements basic minimalist variant of L1 contracts for the reason of simplification of example.
+* This solution on purpose overlooks many real-life prediction market practices (like custom bet amounts, bet resale, etc) for the reason of simplification of example.